DETAILED ACTION

 at least one processor coupled with the at least one memory (Fig. 2, processor 280 coupled with memory 282) and configured to cause the UE to:

-Regarding claim 20, Bai discloses that wherein in response to that the two BFD-RS sets are both failed (Fig. 3, beam measurements 312 and 316 from first beam set q0 310 and second beam set q0 are less than Qout), a random access (RA) procedure is performed (Fig. 3, RACH is triggered for selected beam 326 and 328), and the RA procedure is a contention-free random access procedure when one or more CF-RACH resources are configured for the cell (65th paragraph, UE initiate random access procedure using a random access resource) and a new beam associated with one CF-RACH resource is found (Fig. 3, in block 326, RACH is triggered for a new beam having threshold above Qin).
+Regarding claim 20, Bai discloses that wherein, in response to both of the two BFD-RS sets failing (Fig. 3, beam measurements 312 and 316 from first beam set q0 310 and second beam set q0 are less than Qout), the at least one processor is configured to cause the UE to: perform a random access (RA) procedure (Fig. 3, RACH is triggered for selected beam 326 and 328), wherein the RA procedure is a contention-free random access channel (CF-RACH) procedure when one or more CF-RACH resources are configured for the cell (65th paragraph, UE initiate random access procedure using a random access resource) and a new beam associated with one CF-RACH resource is found (Fig. 3, in block 326, RACH is triggered for a new beam having threshold above Qin).

-Regarding claims 22 and 31, Bai discloses that wherein in response to that the two BFD-RS sets are both failed (Fig. 3, beam measurements 312 and 316 from first beam set q0 310 and second beam set q0 are less than Qout), a random access (RA) procedure is performed (Fig. 3, RACH is triggered for selected beam 326 and 328), and the RA procedure is a contention-based RACH (CB-RACH) procedure when no CF-RACH resource is configured (Fig. 3, CBRA is performed.
-In contention based random access, no CF-RACH is configured) or one or more CF-RACH resources are configured while no new beam associated with the CF-RACH resources is found (alternative).
+Regarding claims 22 and 31, Bai discloses that wherein in response to both of the two BFD-RS sets failing (Fig. 3, beam measurements 312 and 316 from first beam set q0 310 and second beam set q0 are less than Qout), the at least one processor is configured to cause the UE to: perform a random access (RA) procedure (Fig. 3, RACH is triggered for selected beam 326 and 328), wherein the RA procedure is a contention-based random access channel (CB-RACH) procedure when no contention-free (CF)-RACH resource is configured (Fig. 3, CBRA is performed.
+In contention based random access, no CF-RACH is configured) or one or more CF-RACH resources are configured while no new beam associated with the one or more CF-RACH resources is found (alternative).

-transmit, in response to one of the two BFD-RS sets is failed, a BFRQ in one PUCCH-SR resource of the two PUCCH-SR resources according to an association between the two PUCCH-SR resources and the two BFD-RS sets (116th paragraph, UE may transmit the SR in an uplink resource that is selected by the UE from multiple uplink resources that are not associated with the failed set of BFD-RSs carrying BFR request).
+receive, in response to one of the two BFD-RS sets failing, a BFRQ in one PUCCH-SR resource of the two PUCCH-SR resources according to an association between the two PUCCH-SR resources and the two BFD-RS sets (116th paragraph, UE may transmit the SR in an uplink resource that is selected by the UE from multiple uplink resources that are not associated with the failed set of BFD-RSs carrying BFR request).

 Allowable Subject Matter